maranomynet/es-in-css/README.md

 v3.vars.link__color(); // `var(--link--color)`
 ```

+**`VariableOptions.resolvetype?: (value: unknown) => string | undefined`**

+Runs ahead of the default type-resolution to detect custom types.

+If a falsy type name is returned, the default type resolver continuews running
+as normal.

+**`VariableOptions.isColor?: (value: unknown) => boolean`**

+Use this option if you're using a custom color manipulation library.

+Runs **after** the default color-detection logic, so it does not need to check
+for common CSS color string formats.

+Example: `(value) => value instance of MyColorClass`

 ## Compilation API

 The `es-in-css` package exposes a CLI script of the same name.
 (Use `yarn run`